 Click the button below to leave your information & we'll be in touch in an hour or less.

-What Bugs Look Like Mosquitoes
+Other Bugs That Look Like Mosquitoes

 Crane flies, midges, gnats, and mayflies are frequently mistaken for mosquitoes.
 Here’s how they differ:

 - Crane flies: also known as mosquito hawks, but unfortunately, no, they don’t eat mosquitoes.
 They basically look like a giant mosquito (they can grow to be twice the size), but they’re harmless

 - Mayflies: Mayflies have huge upward slanting wings and no proboscis.
 Much larger than mosquitoes, they do not bite or sting